futurerestore/futurerestore/README.md

 # 1) Prometheus (64-bit device) - APNonce recreation with generator method

 ### You can only downgrade if:
-*  the destination firmware version is compatible with the latest signed SEP and baseband.
+*  the destination firmware version is compatible with a currently signed SEP and baseband.
 Check whether your version is compatible [here.](#firmware-signing-info)
 *  if you have a signing tickets files with a generator for **that specific firmware version.**